tihomirahristozova/model/reference/common-business-rules/conversion-validation-methods.md

 They are used by the system in order to determine whether the input unit is valid and could be converted during the calculations.

 1. **IsConvertibleToBase** checks if using a specified provider object one measurement unit or one currency unit can be converted to the base unit of the provider.
-If the provider is null, the unit cannot be converted to base and the method returns as false.
+If the provider is null, the unit cannot be converted to base and the method returns false.

 When the provider is a currency directory, the method uses the **GetRatioToBaseOrDefault** method for currency directories, which finds a ratio if one of the following requirements is fulfilled: